-The Integrated Residency Program offered by The Ohio State University Department of Plastic Surgery accepts two applicants for the PGY1 year annually.
+The Integrated Residency Program offered by The Ohio State University Department of Plastic Surgery accepts four interns for the PGY1 year annually.
 The integrated program is six years in duration.
-It's structured in blocks aimed to provide a strong foundation in the management of surgical patients with increasingly progressive responsibility according to the level of training and knowledge and training in surgical subspecialties that are closely related to plastic surgery.
+In addition to multiple rotations on the Plastic Surgery Service, the first two years are structured in blocks aimed to provide a strong foundation in the management of surgical patients with exposure to many facets of general surgery as well as recommended sub-specialties such as anesthesiology, otolaryngology, dermatology, and oral and maxillofacial surgery.

 Graduates of this program assume positions in fellowships and enter both academic and community practice.
 Although all appointments with Ohio State are made for one year and must be renewed annually, satisfactory performance will ensure completion of the entire six-year curriculum and will qualify the trainee for the examinations of the American Board of Plastic Surgery.